-Abbas Rajani is an Inbound and SEO Strategist at Pac and Copy Plus, a digital marketing agency and a blogger at Visiblup.
+Abbas Rajani is an Inbound and SEO Strategist at PNC Digital, a digital marketing agency in Orlando, FL.
 He has been assisting B2B and B2C businesses with ROI growth and effective online presence.
 Currently, he is working on a logo design project ‘PNC Logos‘.
 Follow @abbas_rajani for more online marketing related updates.

 E-commerce business stability is more dependent on its customers.
 If they fail to entertain their customers with their UX design and marketing tactics then there is no chance for them to survive.
 In my opinion:

 “Customers are the investors of your business.
 If you provide them value, they will nurture your business through their investment.”

 Entrepreneurs, nowadays, focus more on their marketing rather than other aspects.
 Design area is mostly ignored or only considered to make your website look creative.
 It should, however, be done by taking usability principles and user experience into consideration.
 Let me share some shocking stats before moving on to our main topic:

 As Armando Roggio stated in his article on Practical E-commerce, around 80% of businesses are failing.
 There are multiple factors involved in the failure of their E-Commerce business, but the lack of user-friendly web design has always been topping the charts.

 According to a study, E-Commerce sites had a 45% task failure rate due to the poor user site design and bad user interface.
 And according to web design research by GoodFirms, slow loading pages are one of the top three reasons why visitors leave a site.

 15 UX Commandments that you should be adopting